Chibuike-Ile/Supply-chain-group-project/README.md

 ![Question 1](https://github.com/user-attachments/assets/123b62d4-64e6-4e3d-a814-c8f9ee54d803)

-* Attached is the CSV File for the 200 product fro the query above.
+* Attached is the CSV File for the 200 product from the query above.

 [click here for the CSV file](https://github.com/Chibuike-Ile/Supply-chain-group-project/blob/main/For%20report/200%20product%20frequently%20out%20of%20order.csv)